How I failed to build a game console. Part I

 First, I must admit that my plans for this console were extremely, extremely ambitious.
 I had no room for simplicity.
-Since it was my first fully embedded project, though, I planed to go breadboarding by stringing together the Pico development board with other breakout boards of the needed peripherals (probably like how the pros do).
+Since it was my first fully embedded project, though, I planed to go breadboarding by stringing together the Pico development board with other breakout boards of the needed peripherals.
+I assumed this is how the pros probably do it, too.
 Using this approach meant I didn't have to get into the weeds of PCB design, something I felt I wasn't ready for.

 For the active components, I was mainly going with the RP2040 for the CPU (of course), an ILI9341 display, and a PCM5102 DAC for audio.
 I got my RP2040 through the RPi PICO board, my display through Adafruit's dev board, and my PCM5102 through a HILETGO breakout board.
 Additionally I had several other passive components like the buttons, wires, LEDs, and resistors to use in building my I/O.

 Stringing the components listed above on a breadboard wasn't going to magically yield a game console.
 The real hidden sauce for this project was going to be the software that tied all these components together.
 Writing software is something that I'm quite good at.
 However, charting the unexplored territory of embedded systems was definitely intimidating.
 Nonetheless, I relied on my experience and came with the came up with the following design: